 Daniel Pauly, professor of fisheries at the University of British Columbia in Vancouver, likens aquafarms to, “floating pig farms.”
 And with good reason.
 Stocking thousands of fish in a small amount of space and feeding them protein pellets (ironically made from other fish) doused with antibiotics and chemicals, such as PCB, understandably makes for highly polluted water.
 If you’ve ever had a fish and seen what it looks like when you forget to clean their tanks for a few weeks … you can start to fathom the idea.

 Fish take in water through their gills to breathe, so the quality of the water they live in is very important.
-The water that aquafarmed fish are raised in have high levels of ammonia, nitrate, nitrites and suspended solids.
-It is not uncommon that groups of fish will become infested with parasites which feed on the gills, organs and blood of fish.
+The water that aqua-farmed fish are raised in has high levels of ammonia, nitrate, nitrites, and suspended solids.
+It is not uncommon that groups of fish will become infested with parasites that feed on the gills, organs, and blood of fish.
 Bacterial infections also run rampant.

-In a land-based aquafarm, this water pollution is isolated to the pool where fish are grown, however, in open ocean farms this pollution is dumped straight into the ocean.
+In a land-based aquafarm, this water Pollution is isolated to the pool where fish are grown, however, in open ocean farms this Pollution is dumped straight into the ocean.
 Waste falls directly through nets and covers the ocean floor.
 This waste breeds bacteria that consume oxygen, creating low-oxygen zones.
-Low oxygen levels not only triggers a stress response in the aquaculture fish, but it has serious ramifications for the surrounding ocean ecosystem.
+Low oxygen levels not only trigger a stress response in the aquaculture fish, but it has serious ramifications for the surrounding ocean ecosystem.
 Ocean-grown fish are also fed pesticides in an attempt to limit the amount of algae that grows on nets, meaning toxic copper sulfate is released into the oceans.
-Add antibiotics into the mix and you get factory farmed fish superbugs.
+Add antibiotics into the mix and you get factory-farmed fish superbugs.

 Are you seeing the resemblance to a pig farm yet?